llvm/circt/docs/Dialects/HWArith/RationaleHWArith.md

 implementing a set of ops with distinct concerns, for example, an op for bitcasting between types of the same bitwidth, an op to implementing the truncation and two ops for the different bit extension types.
-Yet, considering that `HWArith` is currently intended as short-lived dialect, being immediately lowered to `comb`, no obvious benefits emerge.
+Yet, considering that `HWArith` is currently intended as a short-lived dialect, being immediately lowered to `comb`, no obvious benefits emerge.
 This could also significantly increase the code redundancy during IR generation as well as when lowering to `comb`.